 October 10: Newtype, November 2017 issue

 With the much-anticipated return of Yuki Mori in Chapter 3, her voice actor Houko Kuwashima became an active participant in pre-release interviews starting with an appearance alongside Writer Harutoshi Fukui in Newtype magazine.
-The interview will be translated in a future update.
+Read it here.

 October 10: Promotional Meeting of Love, Episode 1

 The first “real” episode of this video series began a day-by-day countdown to the premiere on the 14th.
 Kobayashi, Fukui, and Habara were joined by frequent Yamato event participant Eriko Nakamura, the voice of Mikage Kiryu.
 See it on Youtube here.